USEPA/CMAQ/DOCS/Release_Notes/centralized_io.md

 ## Brief Description

+Centralized I/O (CIO) idea put all the OPEN3, DESC3, EXTRACT3, and interpolation function (INTERPX and INTERPB) into one location (module).
+This in line with object oriented programming practice to encapsulate the I/O process in the model.
+The highlights of this implementation includes:

-* Centralized I/O implementation was encapsulated in two new modules: CENTRALIZED_IO_MODULE and CENTRALIZED_IO_UTIL_MODULE.
+* Encapsulation is done in two new modules: CENTRALIZED_IO_MODULE and CENTRALIZED_IO_UTIL_MODULE.
 * Variables are categorized as either time-dependent or time-independent.
 Two time steps of data of a time dependent variable are stored within a circular buffer structure, and an interpolated result is stored in the extra storage space.